Mykola Semena: Two Years of Silence

 Life after Sentence

 Not much is known about present life of Mykola Semena.
 He is not permitted to communicate with journalists, or write about his life in social networks.
-What he occupies for days with – his friends know.
-They say mostly he reads.
+How he spends his days – his friends know.
+They say he reads mostly.
 Mykola Semena has a large home library.

 Besides, twice a month the journalist comes for a criminal inspection in Simferopol, where he “checks in” and attends “preventive talks” with Russian law enforcement officers.
 Mykola Semena is forbidden to leave the city boundaries.